mmravak/Youtube_Scrapy/README.md

 process.start()
 ```

-Importing extracted data from websites that are exported to a csv file using pandasa:
+Importing extracted data from websites that are exported to a csv file using pandas:

 ```
 import pandas as pd